javomode/recipe-ratings-food.com/README.md

 * Baseline Linear Regression RMSE: 0.7139
 * Final Random Forest RMSE: 0.7075

-### Conclusion
+### Results

-The Random Forest model, combined with engineered categorical features, improved predictive performance, though not by much.
+The Random Forest model, combined with engineered categorical features, improved predictive performance, though not by much, by only ~0.0064.
 The lower RMSE suggests it better captures the true structure of the data and how users rate recipes based on time and complexity.

+## Fairness Analysis

+To assess whether the final model (Random Forest Regressor, RMSE = 0.7075) treats all recipe types fairly, I conducted a permutation test comparing model performance on short versus long recipes.

+### Group Definitions:

+* Group X: Recipes with short cooking times (log-transformed minutes < median)
+* Group Y: Recipes with long cooking times (log-transformed minutes ≥ median)

+### Evaluation Metric:

+RMSE: Root Mean Squared Error remains the evaluation metric, consistent with the rest of the analysis.

+### Hypotheses:

+* Null Hypothesis ($H_0$): The model performs equally for both groups.
+Any difference in RMSE is due to chance.
+* Alternative Hypothesis ($H_1$): The model performs worse (higher RMSE) for long-time recipes than for short-time ones.

+### Test Statistic

+* RMSE~long~ - RMSE~short~$

+A positive observed test statistic would suggest worse performance on longer recipes.

+### Significance Level:

+* α = 0.05

+Provided is also a plot, showing the distribution of the permuted values, with the dashed red lines showing the negative and positive observed r-values.

+<iframe
+	src="assets/fairness_permutation_RMSE_distribution.html"
+	width="1000"
+	height="800"
+	frameborder="0"
+></iframe>

+This plot shows the distribution of RMSE differences under the null hypothesis that model performance is equal for short and long recipes.
+The red dashed line marks the observed RMSE difference, which lies far to the right of the permuted values, indicating significantly worse performance on long recipes.

+### Results

+The observed RMSE difference between long and short recipe groups was larger than all differences obtained through permutation, resulting in a p-value of 0.00.
+Since this is below the significance level of 0.05, we reject the null hypothesis.

+This provides strong statistical evidence that the model performs worse on long recipes compared to short ones.
+In other words, there is an issue of fairness, as prediction error is not consistent across groups defined by recipe duration.